emmaroche/emmaroche.github.io/README.md

  ***

 ## Travel Planner App

 ### Interactive prototype (made using Figma) for a 'Travel Planner App': [Travel Planner App Prototype](https://www.figma.com/proto/w7IHJhvpnlKf4TotjqRGqJ/Travel-Planner-App?page-id=0%3A1&node-id=22-5358&viewport=586%2C490%2C0.11&scaling=min-zoom&starting-point-node-id=22%3A5358)

+#### Abstract:

+The Travel Planner app is a digital wallet/filing system.
+A user can add the location they are going to for their holidays and how long they plan on going for.
+Boarding pass, passport copy, check in details for accommodation, any transport tickets and any extra documentation can be uploaded and kept within this app.
+A user can also add all the attractions they plan to see on their holiday and it will also give recommendations of more attractions in the area that can be visited.
+The app can also provide directions for these attractions and real time updates (can be notifications based on itinerary) i.e., Museum is now closed, flight delays, weather warnings etc.

-This app was created to practise a 'User Interface Design' project, it was a personal project at first but the project further worked on and improved as part of an assignment for a module in 'Software Engineering'.
+At first, this app was a personal project created to practise 'User Interface Design', but the project was further worked on and improved as part of an assignment for a module in 'Software Engineering'.

 ***

 ## YouTuber Console App

 ### GitHub Repo for youtuber-app: [Youtuber App](https://github.com/emmaroche/youtuber-app.git)

+#### Abstract:

 The YouTuber App is written in Kotlin using InTellij IDEA CE.
 It is a console app that allows a user to store YouTubers and link many videos to them.